The Stork Club (film): Plot

 When Danny finds out Judy has rented the other apartment on her floor for his band, he becomes cool to her.
 Judy continues to invest in Danny's band by buying new clothes for them using Bates' money.
 Bates is upset and wants to rein in her spending and asks his lawyer Curtis to tell her who he is.
 Curtis refuses, but Bates catches Curtis in the hallway to tell Curtis he works for him.
 Curtis begins to tell him he won't lose much, about $200,000 to $300,000, and not to mention the Gift Tax of 30% of any gift over $3,000.
 Bates replies, "Coolidge.
 Oh, for a Coolidge" harking back to days of the Roaring Twenties when President Calvin Coolidge cut both taxes and federal spending to boost America's economy.

 Danny meets with an agent but has trouble finding work for his new band.
-Judy phones Sherman Billingsley (Bill Goodwin), the Stork Club's powerful but generous owner, and posing as gossip columnist Walter Winchell, tells him about a fantastic new band he must hear.
+Judy phones Sherman Billingsley, the Stork Club's powerful but generous owner, and posing as gossip columnist Walter Winchell, tells him about a fantastic new band he must hear.
 Billingsley arrives at the apartment, where Danny's tuxedoed band and Judy perform brilliantly for him.
 Billingsley offers them a job at the club, then tells Judy: "By the way, I'd know your voice anywhere—and I was having lunch with Winchell when you called."

 When Judy meets Bates's estranged wife, she finally learns that Bates is responsible for her new riches.
 Seeking to return his kindness, she engineers a reconciliation between them.

 Meanwhile, Danny confronts Curtis and learns the truth about Judy's benefactor.
 Realizing she has been true to him, Danny apologizes to her—on the bandstand, during a song—and they are reunited.